danherbert-io/elide-for-laravel/docs/digging-deeper/partials.md

 1. Instantiating a `Partial` explicitly
 2. Updating your Blade `Component` to define a swap strategy

-If you define an alternate strategy, the value should comply with HTMX's `hx-swap` attribute values: https://htmx.org/attributes/hx-swap/
+If you define an alternate strategy, the value should comply with HTMX's `hx-swap` attribute values.
+Consult HTMX's documentation for more details: https://htmx.org/attributes/hx-swap/
 #### 1. Instantiating a `Partial` with a custom swap strategy

 ```php